hkamran80/articles/markdown/articles/2023-04-24-installing-newer-python-amazon-ec2.md

 ## Shell Configuration

-You might find yourself disappointed if you tried to run `python3.11`, or whatever your version is.
-Python installs to `/usr/local/bin`, but Amazon Linux 2 doesn't have that path in the `PATH` by default.
-Add the following to the end of the `.bashrc` file to add the directory to the `PATH`.
+Python installs to `/usr/local/bin`, but the `PATH` doesn't contain it.
+To add to the `PATH`, open the `~/.bashrc` file in your favourite text editor and add the following to the end.

 ```bash
 export PATH=/usr/local/bin:$PATH
 ```

-Reload the `.bashrc` file by running `source ~/.bashrc`, then test Python.
-Because I used the alongside method, I used `python3.11` instead of `python3` as the executable.
+Reload the `.bashrc` file by running `source ~/.bashrc`, then try opening a Python shell with `python3.11`.
+Replace `3.11` with whatever Python version was installed.

 ## Conclusion